melvanderwal/HA-Localvolts/README.md

 Import _localvolts.json_ to a new flow in Node-RED.

 -   This will create a new Home Assistant server configuration node, configured for use with the HA Node-RED add-on.
-Using a standalone Node-RED instance will require configuring the server node differently.
+Using a standalone Node-RED instance rather than the add-on will require configuring the server node differently.
--   Hamburger menu > _Import_ > paste the contents of localvolts.json.
+-   Hamburger menu > _Import_ > paste the contents of _localvolts.json_.

 Open the _Localvolts_ flow and update the _Request Properties_ node with your:
 -   NMI